arthurmarba/data2content/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Instagram Demographics Service

+The `src/services/instagramInsightsService.ts` module provides `fetchFollowerDemographics`, which sequentially calls the Instagram Graph API (v23.0) for each demographic breakdown and aggregates the results.
+A daily cron job (`src/cron/fetchDemographics.ts`) stores the values in Redis under `demographics:<igUserId>` with 24h TTL.
+The API endpoint `/api/instagram/[userId]/demographics` reads from this cache or fetches fresh data if missing.